AAA1459/SkinModHelper/docs/guide/README.md

   OtherSprite_Path: [Root directory path of non-default Sprites.xml]    # Path's starting point is "Graphics/".
 ```

-If your skin type is "non-Player Skin", you just want to simply reskin some IDs.
+If your skin type is "General Skin", you just want to simply reskin some IDs.
 Then use this:
 ```
   OtherSprite_ExPath: [same as OtherSprite_Path]
 ```